 WHAT IS OASIS?

-The Objective Analysis of Self and Institution Seminar (OASIS) is an intensive one-semester leadership and professional development program for STEM faculty designed to accelerate the career development and advancement of academic women in science, technology, engineering, mathematics (STEM) fields.
+The Objective Analysis of Self and Institution Seminar (OASIS) is an intensive one-semester leadership and professional development program for STEM faculty designed to accelerate the career development and advancement of academic women in science, technology, engineering, mathematics (STEM), including social and health science fields.
 The program aims to increase retention of women in STEM by reducing isolation and preparing women for leadership positions.

-The highly successful OASIS program was developed at Rutgers University.
-The NSF-sponsored STEM-UP PA™ has adapted the program to meet the needs of the faculty at teaching-focused institutions in central Pennsylvania.
+The highly successful OASIS program was developed at Rutgers University, and STEM-UP PA™ has adapted the program to meet the needs of the faculty at teaching-focused institutions in central Pennsylvania.

 - Pre-workshop personal goal setting session